jhpyle/mTCP/README.md

 Unfortunately, I do not have access to other machines, so I do not know what problems may arise on other systems.
 Please feel free to create GitHub issues to let me know what doesn't work.
-[EGA] graphics modes will not be supported unless someone with access to a computer with [EGA] graphics makes the changes.

 As discussed above, you will need to add `TELNET_HGC 1` or `TELNET_CGA 1` to your `MTCP.CFG` file if you have a [Hercules